DonMVB/aws/AWS_Assoc_SAA_C02.md

 *Note*: Udemy often has their courses go on sale from time to time.
 It might be worth waiting to purchase either the Tutorial Dojo practice exam or Stephane Maarek's course depending on how urgently you need the study material.

+*Note*: Items marked with "PPT" are derived from the Perason Practice test on Safari.
+Most of the time, they are the only ones who discuss some of thier points.. (and they are ocassionally wrong, even though they cite the right page!)

 # 1. Introduction

 <a href="https://d1.awsstatic.com/training-and-certification/docs-sa-assoc/AWS-Certified-Solutions-Architect-Associate-Exam-Guide_v1.1_2019_08_27_FINAL.pdf">**The official AWS Solutions Architect - Associate (SAA-C02) exam guide**</a>